guiglass/LUXOR/apssdk_part1.md

      <img width="50%" src="https://raw.githubusercontent.com/guiglass/LUXOR/gh-pages/img/new%20project.png">
   </a>
 </p>
-<sub>You may optionally wish to stick to a standardized naming convention when creating new projects such as by prepending <b>APS_SDK_</b> to the begining of the project's name whenever creating a project to be used for building assets.
+<sub>You may optionally wish to use a standardized naming convention when creating new projects such as by prepending <b>APS_SDK_</b> to the begining of the project's name whenever creating a project to be used for building assets.
 The project name should also take into consideration if it will be used for creating an individual asset or batches of assets.
 For example, when I start a new Unity project for creating assets in batches I will typically name the project something similar to <b>APS_SDK_BATCH_MyCoolAvatars</b>.
 </sub>
 <br><br>